 3. Growing per capita income

-Per capita income quadrupled from $452 USD in 2000 to $1,593 USD in 2015.
+Per capita income doubled from $1053 USD in 2014 to $2,091 USD in 2022.
 Consumers now have more disposable income.
 There is a growing trend among Indian consumers to purchase branded products as well as goods and services focused on convenience and healthier living.